MILT 375 Military Career and Community Transition

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-This course is designed to introduce undergraduate students to the needs and issues facing our veterans as they seek to reintegrate back into family, community, and church as well as the difficult task of career transition.
-Students in this class will be challenged to examine these needs and explore avenues of services for veterans.
-This course will challenge undergraduate students to become knowledgeable of the needs military veterans experience when trying to transition back into civilian life and work.
+This course is designed to introduce each undergraduate student to the needs and issues facing our veterans as they seek to reintegrate back into family, community, and church as well as the difficult task of career transition.
+Each student in this class will be challenged to examine these needs and explore avenues of services for veterans.
+This course will challenge the student to become knowledgeable of the needs military veterans experience when trying to transition back into civilian life and work.

 Textbook readings and lecture presentations/notes